 Quantum Computer With Billions of Qubits Closer After New Spin Control Method Discovered

+Discovery of previously unknown effect makes compact, ultra-fast control of spin qubits for quantum computers possible

-SYDNEY, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Engineers have discovered a new way of precisely controlling single electrons in quantum dots that run logic gates.
-What's more, the new technique is less bulky and needs fewer parts - essential to making large-scale silicon quantum computers a reality.
-The discovery, made by engineers at the quantum computing startup Diraq, is in the journal Nature Nanotechnology.
+The serendipitous discovery, made by engineers at the quantum computing start-up Diraq and UNSW Sydney, is detailed in the journal Nature Nanotechnology.

-"This was a completely new effect we'd never seen before," said lead author Dr. Will Gilbert, an engineer at Diraq, a UNSW spin-off based at the university's Sydney campus, Australia.
-"But it quickly became clear that this was a powerful new way of controlling spins in a quantum dot.
-And that was super exciting."
+“This was a completely new effect we’d never seen before, which we didn’t quite understand at first,” said lead author Dr Will Gilbert, a quantum processor engineer at Diraq, a University of New South Wales spin-off company based at its Sydney campus, Australia.
+“But it quickly became clear that this was a powerful new way of controlling spins in a quantum dot.
+And that was super exciting.”

-Logic gates are the basic building block of all computation; they allow 'bits' - or binary digits (0s and 1s) - to work together to process information.
-However, a quantum bit (or qubit) exists in both of these states at once, known as a 'superposition'.
-This allows a multitude of computation strategies - some exponentially faster, some simultaneous - that are beyond classical computers.
-Qubits themselves are made up of 'quantum dots', tiny nanodevices that can trap one or a few electrons.
+Logic gates are the basic building block of all computation; they allow ‘bits’ – or binary digits (0s and 1s) – to work together to process information.
+However, a quantum bit (or qubit) exists in both of these states at once, a condition known as a ‘superposition’.
+This allows a multitude of computation strategies – some exponentially faster, some operating simultaneously – that are beyond classical computers.
+Qubits themselves are made up of ‘quantum dots’, tiny nanodevices which can trap one or a few electrons.
 Precise control of the electrons is necessary for computation to occur.

-While experimenting with different geometrical combinations of devices just billionths of a meter in size that control quantum dots, and various types of miniscule magnets and antennas that drive their operations, Dr. Tuomo Tanttu stumbled across a strange effect.
+While experimenting with different geometrical combinations of devices just billionths of a metre in size that control quantum dots, along with various types of miniscule magnets and antennas that drive their operations, Dr Tuomo Tanttu stumbled across a strange effect.

-"I was trying to really accurately operate a two-qubit gate, iterating through a lot of different devices and slightly different geometries," recalls Dr. Tanttu, an engineer at Diraq.
-"Then this strange peak popped up.
-It looked like the rate of rotation for one of the qubits was speeding up, which I'd never seen before."
+“I was trying to really accurately operate a two-qubit gate, iterating through a lot of different devices, slightly different geometries, different materials stacks, and different control techniques,” recalls Dr Tanttu, a measurement engineer at Diraq.
+“Then this strange peak popped up.
+It looked like the rate of rotation for one of the qubits was speeding up, which I’d never seen in four years of running these experiments.”

-What he had discovered, the engineers later realised, was a new way of manipulating the quantum state of a single qubit by using electric fields, rather than the magnetic fields used previously.
-Since the discovery in 2020, Diraq has been perfecting the technique - which has become another tool in their arsenal to fulfil Diraq's ambition of building billions of qubits on a single chip.
+What he had discovered, the engineers later realised, was a new way of manipulating the quantum state of a single qubit by using electric fields, rather than the magnetic fields they had been using previously.
+Since the discovery was made in 2020, the engineers have been perfecting the technique – which has become another tool in their arsenal to fulfil Diraq’s ambition of building billions of qubits on a single chip.

-"This is a new way to manipulate qubits, and it's less bulky to build - you don't need to fabricate cobalt micro-magnets or an antenna right next to the qubits to generate the control effect," said Gilbert.
-"There's less clutter."
+“This is a new way to manipulate qubits, and it’s less bulky to build – you don’t need to fabricate cobalt micro-magnets or an antenna right next to the qubits to generate the control effect,” said Gilbert.
+“It removes the requirement of placing extra structures around each gate.
+So, there’s less clutter.”

+Controlling single electrons without disturbing others nearby is essential for quantum information processing in silicon.
+There are two established methods: ‘electron spin resonance’ (ESR) using an on-chip microwave antenna; and electric dipole spin resonance (EDSR), which relies on an induced gradient magnetic field.
+The newly discovered technique is known as ‘intrinsic spin-orbit EDSR’.

+“Normally, we design our microwave antennas to deliver purely magnetic fields,” said Dr Tanttu.
+“But this particular antenna design generated more of an electric field than we wanted – and that turned out to be lucky, because we discovered a new effect we can use to manipulate qubits.
+That’s serendipity for you.”

 “It builds on our work to make quantum computing in silicon a reality, based on essentially the same semiconductor component technology as existing computer chips, rather than relying on exotic materials,” he added.
 “Since it is based on the same CMOS technology as today’s computer industry, our approach will make it easier and faster to scale up for commercial production and achieve our goal of fabricating billions of qubits on a single chip.”